Gho2st/Gho2st/README.md

 ## Websites
 - 🌐 [djj-software.pl](https://djj-software.pl) - My website where I share information about my projects.
 Created with NextJS - check it.
 - 🌐 [dominikjojczyk.pl](https://dominikjojczyk.pl) -My first Personal website where you can learn more about me and my interests.
+- I started creating an application for renting buses - this is my idea to make people's lives easier (this has been going since February 7th)

 <h3 align="left">Connect with me:</h3>
 <p align="left">